Carolinapm354/MIT_3D_Flood_Map/README.md

 Open the folder on VS Code to host the repository on your computer.
 Next, Ctr+Shift+P, and write \>git clone "enter" to clone your folder on repository.
 Choose "Clone from Github" and choose the file destination for repository.

 After this un a new terminal, write "cd .\test3d\" and then press "enter".
-On the next line, code "git add .", on the following, "git commit -m 'add message'" (Note: on the left side of the menu the name of the GLTF file stopped being green.)
+On the next line, code "git add .", on the following, "git commit -m 'add message'" (Notice that on the left side of the menu the name of the GLTF file stopped being green.)
 After all this, add the file to the repository by "git push".

 You can verify that this process was executed correctly by viewing the GLTF file directly on your repository through your Github account.
 If it appears this process was done correctly.
 If not, then trace back your steps to make sure you didn't miss anything.